mlbench/mlbench-docs/tutorials.rst

     ENV PYTHONPATH /codes

-The ``mlbench-pytorch-base:latest`` image already contains all neccessary libraries, but if your image requires additional python libraries, you can add them with the commands on lines 6 and 7, along with adding a ``requirements.txt`` file.
+The ``mlbench-pytorch-base:latest`` image already contains all necessary libraries, but if your image requires additional python libraries, you can add them with the commands on lines 6 and 7, along with adding a ``requirements.txt`` file.

 In order for Kubernetes to access the image, you have to build and upload it to a Docker registry that's accessible to Kubernetes, for instance `Docker Hub <https://hub.docker.com/>`_ (Make sure to change the Docker image and repo name accordingly):